Adelost/javascript-serialization-benchmark/README.md

 ## Abstract

-6 different JavaScript serialization libraries and versions are compared:
+7 different JavaScript serialization libraries and versions are compared:

  * `protobufjs` "6.10.1"
  * `bson` "4.0.4"
+ * `pbf` "3.2.1"
  * `google-protobuf` "4.0.0-rc.1"
+ * `avsc` "5.4.21"
  * `protons` "1.2.1"
- * `avro-js` "1.10.0"
  * `js-binary` "1.2.0"

-During encoding `avro-js` perfomed the fastest at 10 times faster than native JSON at most payload sizes, followed by `js-binary` and `protons` at 2 times faster. `protobufjs` and `bson` perfomed the slowest at about 3 times slower than native JSON.
+During encoding, `avsc` perfomed the fastest at 10 times faster than native JSON at most payload sizes, followed by `js-binary`, `protons` at 2 times faster. `protobufjs` and `bson` perfomed the slowest at about 3 times slower than native JSON.

-During decoding, `avro-js`, `protobufjs`, `js-binary` all performed equally well at about 5 times faster than native JSON at most payload sizes. `protons` performed the slowest at 20-30 times slower, followed by `bson` at 1.5 times slower
+During decoding, `avsc`, `protobufjs`, `js-binary` all performed similarly well at about 5 times faster than native JSON at most payload sizes, though `avsc` seems to have a slight advantage. `protons` performed the slowest at 20-30 times slower, followed by `bson` at 1.5 times slower

-`avro-js`, `js-binary` gave the best compression ratio of the encoded data at 0.32 compared to JSON, followed by `protobufjs`, `google-protobuf` and `protons` with a ratio of 0.42.
+`avsc` and `js-binary` gave the best compression ratio of the encoded data at 0.32 compared to JSON, followed by `protobufjs`, `pbf`, `google-protobuf`, `protons` with a ratio of 0.42.

-`avro-js`, `js-binary` was able to handle the largest file sizes at both encoding and decoding, with an estimate of 372 MB (measured as JSON) given the default Node.js-heap size.
+`avsc` and `js-binary` was able to handle the largest file sizes at both encoding and decoding, with an estimate of 372 MB (measured as JSON) given the default Node.js-heap size.
 In general the maximum file size coincided with the measured encoding/decoding-speed of each implementation.

-`bson`, `js-binary` all convert cleanly back to JavaScript without any detected renmnats from the encoding process. `avro-js`, `js-binary` contained minor remnants. `google-protobuf`, `protons` had additional remnants or ramifications.
+`js-binary`, `pbf`, `bson` all convert cleanly back to JavaScript without any detected renmnats from the encoding process. `avro-js` and `js-binary` contained minor remnants. `google-protobuf` and `protons` had major remnants or ramifications.

 ## Introduction